HEP-FCC/bib-studies/plotting/README.md

 There are 3 scripts in this directory for drawing the hit maps
 - `drawhits.py`: it plots the hit maps and some profile histograms for a given sub-detector.
-- `hits2bw.py`: converts the results from `drawhits` into bandwidth estimations.
+- `hits2highLevelEstimations.py`: converts the results from `drawhits` into bandwidth, hit rate, pixel occupancy and other high-level estimations.
 - **[TO BE FIXED]** `plot_all_subdetectors.py`: it automatically loops over all the sub-detectors and the hit collections, matching them.
 For each collection/sub-detector it calls the drawhits.py script to plot the hit map.

 ### drawhits.py